 - Their website should say the word Experiential all over it.
 Silly right?
 Not really.
 What you’ll find is that the agencies that really focus on this discipline are fairly specialized.
 It’s what they lead with on their homepage.

-- They should have highly creative example of the experiences they’ve created for other clients.
+- They should have a highly creative example of the experiences they’ve created for other clients.
 There are enough agencies focused in this area now so that you don’t have to try to work with an agency that is just trying to step into this type of programming.

 - They have true creative marketers on staff.
 The experiential agency may have more creatives than event logistics people.
 They may even subcontract the event logistics part.
-In the end of the day, their role is creating the experience. (although its great if you can find an agency that does both creative and logistics)
+At the end of the day, their role is creating the experience. (although its great if you can find an agency that does both creative and logistics)

 In the end, experiential marketing is a uniquely fast and effective way to build brand awareness through one-to-one connections with consumers.
 Plus – it’s a heck of a lot of fun for marketers!